State Practice Exam

 When you hear the phrase “Title 61 Chapter 2F of the Utah Code,” this refers to:

-The Real Estate Salesperson Practice Exam for Utah helps you prepare for the official 2025 state licensing test.
+The Real Estate Salesperson Practice Exam for Utah helps you prepare for the official 2026state licensing test.
 This page covers 130 practice questions, detailed eligibility requirements, exam content and structure, and targeted exam prep tips.
 Take the practice test below to check your current knowledge.

 Who is eligible to take the Utah Real Estate Salesperson exam?